sathiranipun/Project-Dremo-Multifunctional_Bed/README.md

 # Project Dremo | Multifunctional Bed
-<p>This is made for our level 01 project..
+<p>This is made for our level 01 project.
 Using ATmega32A micro-controller we designed this.</p>

 <h2>Used Modules</h2>
 ATmega32A micro-controller | 16x2 lcd pannels | PIR Sensors | HX711 module | DHT11 Sensor | Loadcell | Gear Motors | Realay Modules | LDR Sensor.